dragonflydb/documentation/docs/cloud/datastores.md

 - To modify the data store ACL rules, click the data store three-dot menu (<svg xmlns="http://www.w3.org/2000/svg" height="24px" viewBox="0 -960 960 960" width="24px" fill="#e8eaed"><path d="M480-160q-33 0-56.5-23.5T400-240q0-33 23.5-56.5T480-320q33 0 56.5 23.5T560-240q0 33-23.5 56.5T480-160Zm0-240q-33 0-56.5-23.5T400-480q0-33 23.5-56.5T480-560q33 0 56.5 23.5T560-480q0 33-23.5 56.5T480-400Zm0-240q-33 0-56.5-23.5T400-720q0-33 23.5-56.5T480-800q33 0 56.5 23.5T560-720q0 33-23.5 56.5T480-640Z"/></svg>)
   and click **ACL Rules**.
-- An ACL Rules editor drawer will open where you can add, modify, or delete ACL rules.
+- An editor drawer for ACL rules will open where you can add, modify, or delete ACL rules.
 - ***CAUTION: Altering ACL rules can potentially disrupt access for current users.
 It is always recommended to test ACL rules on a test data store before applying them to a production data store.***

 ### Rotating Data Store Passkey

+Here is a recipe to rotate the passkey for a data store, since it is part of the ACL rules:

 - Modify the default ACL rule to something like: `USER default ON >myoldpass >mynewpass ~* +@ALL`.
 - Verify you can now authenticate with both the old and new passkeys.